 It’s basically one huge, visual post-it-note, and we’ve got a free template you can download right here.

 The rule of thumb: for every 8-12 students, plan to include one page.
 Any more and your staff could struggle to fill the pages.
 Any less, and you’ll be offering a really nice cover but nothing more.
-Both of these scenarios lead to undue stress for you, the advisor.
+Both of these scenarios lead to undue stress for you, the adviser.

 Of course, every rule has its exceptions.
 If your school places loads of emphasis on sports and other extracurriculars, you’ll want to account for that by upping the page count.
 Just don’t say we didn’t warn you.